-The Department of Education released a new Competent Private Instruction (CPI) Form A in mid-August of 2022.
+The Department of Education released an updated Competent Private Instruction (CPI) Form A in mid-August of 2022.
 After Homeschool Iowa communicated concerns about the form, the DE announced it was working on a revision.

-A new proposed version of the CPI Form A was published on August 19th.
+A revised CPI Form A was published on August 19th, 2022, and remains as the available version.

-While the new version does have some good changes, Homeschool lowa still does not view it as fully compliant with the lowa Code or the lowa Administrative Rules, and we are working toward further revision.
+While the revised version does contain many corrective changes, Homeschool lowa still does not view it as fully compliant with the lowa Code or lowa Administrative Rules, and we are continuing to work toward further revision.